-know until run-time that the input data is problematic.
-In certain cases the programmer would like specify the run-time behavior to take if the match fails, rather than having an error signaled.
-This behavior cannot be specified portably using the condition system [Ans94, Chapter 9], because the condition signaled is simply of type error with no additional information about exactly what failed.
+programmer would like to specify the run-time behavior to take if the match fails, rather than having an error signaled.
+This behavior cannot be specified portably using the condition system [1, Chapter 9], because the condition signaled is simply of type error with no additional information about exactly what failed.
 Furthermore, the programmer may not wish to signal an error at all, but rather detect the actual run-time pattern of the input data and proceed differently depending on which format of data is discovered.

-We presented destructuring-case in [NDV16] as a mechanism to test run-time adherence of the destructuring lambda list to the value of a candidate expression.
+We presented destructuring-case in [11] as a mechanism to test run-time adherence of the destructuring lambda list to the value of a candidate expression.
 An example usage of this macro can be seen in Figure 1.
 This example shows three clauses, each with the same lambda list, (X Y), but with different type declarations.
 In general, a usage of destructuring-case may use radically different lambda lists, which differ in number of variables, having different &optional and &key sections, and also using different hierarchical structure of the variables.

 The semantics of destructuring-case are that the value of the given expression is tested in turn against each of the given destructuring lambda lists, until a match is found, i.e. a match in both hierarchical structure and type of values.
 Only at such time are the indicated consequent expressions or any default values evaluated.
-This restriction is especially important if there are sideeffects in the default values of optional arguments in the lambda lists such as (... &optional (x (incf \global-var\))).
+This restriction is especially important if there are sideeffects in the default values of optional arguments in the lambda lists such as (... &optional (x (incf global-var))).

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for third-party components of this work must be honored.
+For all other uses, contact the owner/author(s).
+ELS'19, April 01-02 2019, Genova, Italy © 2019 Copyright held by the owner/author(s).